 Meanwhile, in recent years, the LFPR of men ages 65 and older has trended up; the 65+ male LFPR fell as low as 14.8 percent in 1991, but by 2018 it had increased to 24 percent.
 Nevertheless, the increasing participation of both men and women ages 65 and older in the workforce only partially offsets the loss of prime age men from the labor force.

 These declines worry both economists and policymakers.
 Because workers ages 25 to 54 are in their main earning years, a growing number remaining outside of the workforce will have implications for individual lifetime earnings, savings, and living standards.
 LFPRs and employment rates for this demographic have dropped at a higher rate in the United States than in other comparable countries.
 Although these rates have varied by educational attainment since the 1960s, the trend affects men at all education levels.
 Men in the middle educational categories group – i.e., those with only a high school degree, some college, or an associate’s degree – have had the largest increase in nonparticipation, which some economists attribute to decreasing demand for middle-skilled workers for jobs requiring some education beyond high school but not a four-year degree.

 Find more details on the latest employment data in the January Employment Data Digest, PPI’s monthly review of job trends for those ages 55 and over.
-For more data to drive policy solutions, go to www.aarp.org/dataexplorer and for information on skills, jobs, and occupations for the 50+, visit www.aarp.org/laborshortages.
+Learn more about data to drive policy solutions, and discover information on skills, jobs, and occupations for the 50+.